 Where there is money involved, there will be criminals eyeing you.
 Online fraudsters are coming up with better tactics to ensure they enjoy better incentives.
 In today’s digital landscape, fighting new ecommerce fraud tactics demands effective ecommerce security for your online business.

-If appropriate ecommerce fraud prevention measures aren’t taken, it’s projected that ecommerce fraud losses in the United States can sum up to more than $12 billion by 2020.
+If appropriate ecommerce fraud prevention measures aren’t taken, it’s projected that ecommerce fraud losses in the United States can sum up to more than $20 billion in 2022.

 While there’s not much you can do to stop online fraudsters from making you their victim, you can still fight them back.
 If you wish to know how to prevent ecommerce fraud, there are multiple ecommerce fraud protection tools and services that can help you in securing your hard earned profits from the bad guys.